Why the London System Works

 1.c4 e5 2.Nc3 Nf6 3.Nf3 Nc6 4.g3 d5 5.cxd5 Nxd5 6.Bg2 Nb6

 A Sicilian Defense with an extra tempo for White.
-Strategic, rewarding long-term planning.
+Strategic and rewarding — White's queenside pressure builds slowly but surely.

 English vs King's Indian